psignoret/azure-content/articles/active-directory-reporting-audit-events.md

 # Azure Active Directory Audit Report Events

-Azure Active Directory Audit Reports helps customers identify privileged actions that occurred in their Azure Active Directory tenant.
-Privileged actions include elevation changes (for example, role creation or password resets), changing policy configurations (for example password policies), or changes to tenant configuration (for example, changes to domain federation settings).
-The reports provide the audit record for the event name, the actor who performed the action, the target resource affected by the change, the date and time (in UTC).
-Customers are able to retrieve the list of audit events for their Azure Active Directory tenant via the Azure Management Portal.
+Azure Active Directory Audit Reports help customers identify privileged actions that occurred in their Azure Active Directory.
+Privileged actions include elevation changes (for example, role creation or password resets), changing policy configurations (for example password policies), or changes to directory configuration (for example, changes to domain federation settings).
+The reports provide the audit record for the event name, the actor who performed the action, the target resource affected by the change, and the date and time (in UTC).
+Customers are able to retrieve the list of audit events for their Azure Active Directory via the [Azure Management Portal](https://manage.windowsazure.com/).

 ## Audit Report Events